 Medicare and most private insurances operate on the same system of payment.

 If you have met your deductible and qualify for shoes, Medicare will pay 80% of the cost of the shoes and inserts.
-So for example if your shoes and inserts cost a total of $300.00, then your out of pocket cost would be roughly $60.00.
+For example, if your shoes and inserts cost a total of $300.00, then your out of pocket cost would be roughly $60.00.

 If you have Medicare and a secondary insurance (including Medicaid) and have met your deductible for the year then the shoes and inserts will be paid in full and you will have no balance due. $0.00